partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/index.md

 ## Next steps

-You're now ready to begin your adventure with PartyKit.
-You will first [set up the PartyKit server](./2-set-up-server).

 :::tip[Finished code]
-We've also prepared [the finished code](https://github.com/partykit/partypoll) in a separate folder so whenever you're curious about the finished code.
+We've also prepared <a href="https://github.com/partykit/partypoll" target="_blank" rel="noopener noreferrer">the finished code</a> in a separate repository so you can compare your code to the end result of this tutorial.
 :::

+You're now ready to begin your adventure with PartyKit.
+You will first [set up the PartyKit server](/tutorials/add-partykit-to-a-nextjs-app/2-set-up-server/).